blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

 Metallic
 --------

-Godot uses a metallic model over competing models due to its simplicity.
+Blazium uses a metallic model over competing models due to its simplicity.
 This parameter defines how reflective the material is.
 The more reflective, the less diffuse/ambient light affects the material and the more light is reflected.
 This model is called "energy-conserving".